Electrostatic Screening in Nanotubes: A Tubular Response Function Framework

 \section{Conclusion}

 In this paper, we have demonstrated that the presence of a polarisable nanotube can fundamentally alter Coulomb interactions in quasi-1D confinement.
 Due to the substantial anisotropy of the dielectric constant of water in \aa ngstr\"om-scale nanotubes, Coulomb interactions are strongly enhanced.
-A dielectric nanopore material with a low dielectric constant further enhances Coulomb interactions, whereas a metallic nanotube material exponentially screens the long-range part of the Coulomb potential.
+A dielectric nanopore material with a low dielectric constant further enhances Coulomb interactions, whereas a metallic nanotube material strongly screens the long-range part of the Coulomb potential.
 We applied Luttinger liquid theory to show that this behaviour persists under the exact treatment of electron-electron interactions in realistic 1D nanotubes: at intermediate distances, we found that a quasi-1D electron gas and a single-walled carbon nanotube screen the Coulomb potential essentially like a perfect metal.
-This perfect screening property cannot be reduced to a geometric effect and relies strongly on the quantum confinement of electrons along the tube circumference.
+This perfect screening property cannot be reduced to a geometric effect and relies on the quantum confinement of electrons along the tube circumference.
 At longer distances, the quasi-1D electron gas displays Friedel oscillations, while these are suppressed in a metallic armchair CNT due to the sublattice structure.
 Accounting for the substantial anisotropy of water in quasi-1D confinement, we found a large self-energy barrier for an ion to enter the nanotube, which is only weakly modified by the dielectric properties of the nanotube walls.

-Our approach is based on tubular response functions, which generalise surface response functions to cylindrical geometries, arguably the most widespread nanofluidic platform.
+Our approach is based on tubular response functions, which generalise surface response functions to the nanotube, arguably the most widespread geometry in nanofluidics.
 Our framework can be applied to compute Coulomb interactions in realistic nanotube models, including carbon and boron nitride nanotubes.
 While the case of a metallic carbon nanotube has been explicitly presented, the 1D-electron gas can serve as a simple model for highly doped nanotubes, where the Fermi level lies within bands with approximately quadratic dispersion.
 We also expect our findings to qualitatively extend to nanoporous materials, such as carbide-derived carbon, a promising candidate for supercapacitors \cite{chmiolaMonolithicCarbideDerivedCarbon2010}.
 For large tube radii, our theory converges to the theory of surface response functions for planar interfaces \cite{kavokineInteractionConfinementElectronic2022}.